-How Helping Small Businesses Succeed Grows Your Own Business (+ 8 Ways To Do It)
+Helping Small Businesses Succeed Can Grows Your Business

 As a small business owner, you’re always hoping that the public will continue to support “the little guys” even when larger competitors may be offering faster, cheaper products.
 Of course, this can be a give-and-take, meaning your company should try to support other small businesses too – especially in this COVID era.